Abadrausar/Rubble-/other/Rubble Readme.txt

 Generic Animal Mats:
 	Make animal mats such as meat and leather generic.
 This is mostly for those who have FPS issues.
-	As a special bonus :p this addon should work with most any mod, even total conversions.
 	This addon is packed as a zip to demo how that is done.

 Libs/DFHack/Announcement: